U.S. announces $1.85 billion in additional military assistance for Ukraine | Law-Order

 U.S. announces $1.85 billion in additional military assistance for Ukraine

-The announcement comes as Ukrainian President Volodymyr Zelenskiy was headed to Washington on Wednesday to meet President Joe Biden and address Congress in his first known overseas trip since Russia invaded Ukraine 300 days ago.
-The assistance includes a $1 billion drawdown to provide Ukraine with "expanded air defense and precision-strike capabilities" and an additional $850 million in security assistance, Blinken said.
+The announcement came as Ukrainian President Volodymyr Zelenskiy arrived in Washington to meet President Joe Biden and address Congress in his first known overseas trip since Russia invaded Ukraine 300 days ago.
+The assistance includes a $1 billion drawdown to provide Ukraine with "expanded air defense and precision-strike capabilities" and $850 million in security assistance, Blinken said in a statement.

-The United States will provide $1.85 billion in additional military assistance for Ukraine, including a transfer of the Patriot Air Defense System, Secretary of State Antony Blinken said in a statement on Wednesday.
-The announcement comes as Ukrainian President Volodymyr Zelenskiy was headed to Washington on Wednesday to meet President Joe Biden and address Congress in his first known overseas trip since Russia invaded Ukraine 300 days ago.
+The United States will provide $1.85 billion in additional military assistance for Ukraine, including a transfer of the Patriot Air Defense System, Secretary of State Antony Blinken said on Wednesday.
+The announcement came as Ukrainian President Volodymyr Zelenskiy arrived in Washington to meet President Joe Biden and address Congress in his first known overseas trip since Russia invaded Ukraine 300 days ago.

-The assistance includes a $1 billion drawdown to provide Ukraine with "expanded air defense and precision-strike capabilities" and an additional $850 million in security assistance, Blinken said.
+The assistance includes a $1 billion drawdown to provide Ukraine with "expanded air defense and precision-strike capabilities" and $850 million in security assistance, Blinken said in a statement.
 The Patriot is considered to be one of the most advanced U.S. air defense systems and offers protection against aircraft, cruise and ballistic missiles.
 It typically includes launchers along with radar and other support vehicles.

 Russia said last week that U.S. plans to supply Patriot missile defense systems to Ukraine were a "provocation" and a further expansion of U.S. military involvement in the Ukraine conflict.
 The Kremlin had said that if delivered, U.S. Patriot missile defense systems would be a legitimate target for Russian strikes against Ukraine.